SyoolahHome/Syoolah/hours_tracker.md

 (They changed the whole website and endpoints of uploading files, in addition to changing their used domain for assets which is https://cdn.nostr.build now).
 - UI error handling for the Imam On Duty, so when there is something wrong, the user will get a message informing that. and not the empty behavior that doesn't inform anything.
 - Addition/Translations of more text/strings from the previous changes.

+## 139

+- Implmentation of the feature to show the latest followings notes in the ummah feed, instead of all Munawarah notes, so now:
+  - When a user is not following anyone, all Munawrah notes created b all users will be shown.
+  - When a user starts to follow people, they will be added to followings list as expexted that already happen in the app.
+And from now, there notes will be shown in the ummah feed only.